samwda/sam-scroll-master/README.md

 - Smooth scroll for anchor links on the frontend and optionally the admin panel
 - User role and device-based control
 - Exclusions for pages, post types, custom post types, and taxonomies
+- Automatic cache purge on settings save (WP Rocket, LiteSpeed Cache, W3 Total Cache, and more)
 - Fully responsive and RTL-compatible

 ---